-In the Farr Gold Series welding area of our own high bay facility, we relied on the large, open shop doors for ventilation.
+In the Gold Series welding area in our own high bay facility, we relied on the large, open shop doors for ventilation.
 But business has been good!
 Production has greatly increased and so has the weld smoke and fumes.
-It was especially a problem during winter, when we kept the door closed as much as possible.
+It was especially a problem during the winter when we kept the door closed as much as possible.

-A Farr Gold Series GS48 with high efficiency HemiPleat® HE's and an integrated HEPA safety monitoring filter solved our problem.
+A Gold Series GS48 with high-efficiency HemiPleat® HE's and an integrated HEPA safety monitoring filter solved our problem.
 To get the 81,552 m3h we needed, we used (2) 37 KW top-mount fans.
-There was no noticeable vibration due to the standard, heavy duty construction of the collector.
+There was no noticeable vibration due to the standard, heavy-duty construction of the collector.

-A secondary bank of safety monitoring filters was integrated into the roof of the collector.
+We integrated a secondary bank of safety monitoring filters into the roof of the collector.
 The row of small doors above the diaphragm valves provides access to the HEPA's.
-Each 4-cartridge filter module has two 457mm x 914mm HEPA's capable of handling 6,796 m3h per module.
-The HEPA's slide in on rails and use the same style clamp bars as the Gold Cone primary filters.
-This option was a little more expensive than using our standard MagnaPack (which is a remote-mount, side-access housing), but obviously saved a lot of ductwork, transitions, installation time and most importantly, space!
+Each 4-cartridge filter module has two 457mm x 914mm HEPAs capable of handling 6,796 m3h per module.
+The HEPAs slide in on rails and use the same style clamp bars as the Gold Cone primary filters.
+This option was a little more expensive than using our standard MagnaPack (which is a remote-mount, side-access housing), but saved us a lot of ductwork, transitions, installation time and, most importantly, space!
 It also keeps the HEPA filters under negative pressure.

 Look closely at the ductwork in the photos.
 You will see openings in the top of the duct every 6 meters.
 By facing the intake of the ducts upward toward the ceiling, we actually used the ceiling as a capture plenum to help draw in the weld smoke.
 This is much more effective than facing the openings downward.

 Shown in the photo below are the right angle inlets.
-This option is actually offered as an "abrasion resistant inlet" for (abrasive dust applications), but has become a popular option just to get the right angle inlet into the GS without having to fabricate an elbow and transition.
-We found this handy ourselves for this installation.
+This option is actually offered as an "abrasion resistant inlet" for abrasive dust applications, but it has become popular for getting the right angle inlet into the GS without having to fabricate an elbow and transition.
+We found this useful for this installation.